mmistakes/minimal-mistakes/_posts/2017-02-08-Novice-guide-to-run-Jekyll-on-Windows-and-github-pages.md

 I thought creating my `_pages/recent.md` while referencing the `home.html` layout would be enough.
 But it wasn't and I was really stuck.

-[@mmistakes](https://github.com/mmistakes) to the rescue again and his explanations led me to the following conclusion:
+[Michael Rose](https://github.com/mmistakes) to the rescue again and his explanations led me to the following conclusion:
 The `paginator` object can used only by a file named `index.html` including any of the layouts referencing by the `.html` file.
 So to get the `/recent/` url to work I created a `\recent\index.html` file which simply referenced the `home` layout.